 ATTENDANCE - Board Regulation 6720.3 regarding attendance days of activities School Attendance on Days of Scheduled Activities.
 Students are required to attend regularly scheduled classes on the day they participate in a student activity.
 They may be excused from class to participate in the student activity or they may be excused from class for reasons consistent with District policy and regulation except that students who are absent due to illness may not participate.
+Unless specifically excused for an activity or other reasons consistent with District policy and regulation except that students who are absent due to illness may not participate.
 Unless specifically excused for an activity or other reasons consistent with District policy and regulation, students are required to attend regularly scheduled classes on the day they participate.